OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-24.md

 ## Joshua 24:19

-Joshua said to the people, “You are not able to serve the Lord.
-He is a holy God; He is a jealous God.
-He will not forgive your rebellion and your sins.
+Joshua said to the people, “You may find it difficult to serve the Lord.
+He is a holy God; He is a zealous God.
+He will not overlook your rebellion and your sins.

 ## Joshua 24:20

-If you forsake the Lord and serve foreign gods, He will turn and bring disaster on you and make an end of you, after He has been good to you.”
+If you turn away from the Lord and serve other gods, He will bring disaster upon you and bring an end to you, after He has been good to you.”

 ---